Mankanya language: Tense, aspect, and mood

-Structure of the Simple Clause
+Structure of the simple clause

 Basic clausal word order is subject, verb, object.
 Subjects may be dropped when clear from context, and independent subject pronouns are typically only used for purposes of focus.
 Ditransitive clauses show no difference in marking between the direct and indirect objects, with the theme most commonly preceding the recipient.
-The verb "have" can be used without a subject to predicate the existence of its object.
-A copula verb is used to predicate some adjectives, noun phrases, genitive phrases to express possession, and locative phrases.
-Adjectives may be underlyingly derived from verbs, or stem unspecified for part of speech, in which case they take the completive suffix when used as a predicate, while nominal derive adjectives do not, and use the copula.
+The verb ka "have" can be used without a subject to predicate the existence of its object; in this function, its subject prefixed is the class 2 singular u-.
+A copula verb wo is used to predicate some adjectives, noun phrases, genitive phrases to express possession, and locative phrases.
+Adjectives may be underlyingly derived from verbs, or a stem unspecified for part of speech, in which case they take the completive suffix when used as a predicate, while nominal derived adjectives do not, and use the copula instead.
 Adjectives do not agree in person, if their subject is a speech act participant, they agree as though their subject were a class 1 noun.
-There is a verbless presentative construction, as in "here is X".
+There is a verbless presentative construction, as in "here is X", in which the particle a follows the referent whose existence is predicated.
 Some sentences mark the verb with the selectional suffix, elsewhere seen in relative clauses.
 This is akin to a cleft construction like English "The dog is what I saw", but this construction doesn't use the copula.
 This construction allows the object to precede the subject and verb.
 It is commonly used with content interrogative words, though they may remain in situ.
-Typically negation on the verb is sufficient to negate the clause, but for selectional suffix main clauses, and verbless clauses, the anaphoric demonstrative occurs at the start to negate them.
-Typically, the presence of a content interrogative word is sufficient to mark a clause as interrogative, though an optional content interrogative particle may occur at the end.
-Polar interrogatives are marked by the presence of a different final particle.
+Typically negation on the verb is sufficient to negate the clause, but for selectional suffix main clauses, and verbless clauses, the anaphoric demonstrative mënţ occurs at the start to negate them, without any typical marker of negation seen elsewhere in the language.
+Typically, the presence of a content interrogative word is sufficient to mark a clause as interrogative, though an optional content interrogative particle ba may occur at the end.
+Polar interrogatives are marked by the presence of a different final particle i.
 Imperative clauses are marked by a verbal suffix as mentioned prior.